juantercerodiego/server-setup-to-employee-login/README.md

 ```

-**3:** Run the script and watch the host screen loop through and output the newly generated usernames.
+**3:** Ran the script and watch the host screen loop through and output the newly generated usernames.

-**4:** Went back to Active Directory Users and Computers and refreshed the folders to verify all the new employees were sitting in their proper spots.
+**4:** Went back to **Active Directory Users and Computers** and refreshed the folders to verify all the new employees were sitting in their proper spots.
 <img width="982" height="500" alt="Screenshot 2026-06-10 115839" src="https://github.com/user-attachments/assets/a2095584-42dd-405b-b758-66da5f8c8948" />

 </p>
 <br />
-<h2>Step 4: Connecting the Windows 11 Workstation to the Domain</h2>
+<h2>Step 4: Connecting the Windows 11 Workstation to the Domain.</h2>
 <p>
 <img width="903" height="500" alt="Screenshot 2026-06-10 163233" src="https://github.com/user-attachments/assets/84e78148-ccee-4646-afb2-8881f647aa70" />